terminatorul/asn1c-cmake-module/README.md

 Use `CONFIGURE_DEPENDS` keyword to pass additional files as dependencies for the generated output.
 For example a patch script above could could invoke an external script file with user-defined actions for patching, and the external script should now be a dependency for the resulting sources.

 The `COPY_SKELETON_FILES` keyword takes a list of `asn1c` skeleton source files that need to be included with the generated ASN.1 modules library.
 This is used if previous versions of the `asn1c`` do not copy the needed skeleton files automatically, resulting in missing header files and missing symbols related to the ASN.1 data types.

-#### Included patch scripts (.cmake includes files)

-These .cmake scripts are made available together with ASN1C.cmake module and can be used as arguments to `APPLY_DIRECTORY_PATCH_SCRIPT` or `APPLY_SOURCE_PATCH_SCRIPT` as appropriate.

-All of them will be needed on Windows with Visual Studio and the default version of `asn1c` from the installer (that is 0.9.21, if you do not compile `asn1c` from sources with MinGW/cygwin).

-- Asn1c_Patch_SkeletonFiles.cmake
-    * Used internally by ASN1C.cmake to copy all skeleton files given to the `COPY_SKELETON_FILE` keyword.
-This copy is an example of a directory patch script applied to the working directory (included) after `asn1c` has generated the C sources.
-- Asn1c_Patch_DuplicateHeaderTimeH.cmake
-    * Fixes for generated "Time.h" file, which on case-insensitive file systems is the same as the C / POSIX runtime header `<time.h>`.
-The script will rename the file to "ASN1_Time.h", and update all the `#include ` lines in the other sources appropriately.
-Note that for Linux the file system is tipically case-sensitive so this patch script need not be applied.
-- Asn1c_Patch_DuplicateIntTypesTypedef.cmake
-    * Fixes typedefs in the generated sources (by previous compiler version), that duplicate standard C int types int8_t, uint8_t, int16_t, ... for the `<stdint.h>` header.
-The script will remove the typedefs and add an `#include ` line for the standard library header instead.
-- Asn1c_Patch_WarningPragma.cmake
-    * Fixes C preprocessor `#warning "output message..."` lines, and replaces them with lines of the form `#pragma message("oputput message...")`.
-This is becase Visual Studio on Windows does not support the first form.
-- Asn1c_Patch_GMTOffsetMacro.cmake
-    * Fixes macro `GMTOFF(tm)` in `GeneralizedTime.c` source (if present), as taking the GMT offset of a calendar date in `struct tm` is not yet implemented in Visual C++.
-Instead this offset is implemented as the difference between `mktime(&tm)` and `gmtime(&tm)`, adjusted for any changes in daylight saving time introduced on the given `tm` argument by the call to `gmtime()`.
-- Asn1c_Patch_GeneralizedTimeIncludes.cmake
-    * Fixes missing `#include <stdlib.h>` in GeneralizedTime.c for `getenv()` function.
-Replaces calls to `setenv()` and `unsetenv()` with inline `do { } while()` blocks that implment the same calls using `putenv()` instead.
-This is because `setenv()` and `unsetenv()` are not implemented in Visual C++.
-- Asn1c_Patch_EqualityToAssignSetConstr.cmake
-    * Fixes an assignament in `constr_SET_Of.c` mistakenly written using `==` instead of `=`.
-- Asn1c_Patch_AttributeUnused.cmake
-    * Removes occurrences of `__attribute__ ((unused))` in the generated sources, as the attribute is not supported in Visual C++.

-Note the resulting GeneralizedTime.c file (if you need it) still has issues on Windows, even after patching, and you will not be able to validate ASN.1 constraints on this data type.
-Using a newer version then 0.9.21, compiled from sources for example, is recommended.

 ## Usage for the resulting ASN.1 module library
 The function above introduces a new `INTERFACE` library target to your CMake project, with the name given in the first function argument, but with the `ASN1::` prefix.
 So the resulting target name has the form `ASN1::targetName`.
 This library can then be added to the link libraries of other project targets, using [`target_link_libraries()`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html).
 The dependent target will then automatically include the generated source files, that will be compiled with the given compiler options, if any.